-A store into a volatile variable generally should not be considered a dead store because accessing such a variable may cause additional side effects, such as input/output (memory-mapped I/O) or observability by a debugger or another thread of execution.
+The Java keyword volatile indicates to the compiler that the variable should not be cached since its value may be changed by entities outside of the scope of the program or by concurrent threads.
+A store into a volatile variable is not considered a dead store because accessing such a variable may cause additional side effects, such as input/output (memory-mapped I/O) or observability by a debugger or another thread of execution.

 6.18.2 Guidance to language users